-Tycho Brahe was a 16th century astronomer who cared about his data.
-He had a gold nose (though not in his potrait) and an epic mustache (shown in portrait).
-Tycho kept meticulous data records of planetary orbits.
-These records led to world changing discoveries.
+Tycho Brahe was a 16th century Danish astronomer who cared about data.
+He had a gold nose (though not in his portrait) and an epic mustache (shown in portrait).
+Tycho was obsessed with tracking the motion of celestial objects, and he kept meticulous records of his observations.